hwaseem04/CS50x2021/README.md

 # CS50x2021

-## My Solutions for the CS50x2021 course's PSets
+## My Solutions for the CS50x2021 course's Problem sets and Labs

 Feel free to browse the code in this repository after you do your best to solve the assignments yourself.